top of page

 STEP 5: Hydration = Vascular Support

 Dehydration thickens blood, which raises pressure.
 Most women are walking around chronically dehydrated.
+Aim for:

 • 8–10 cups/day

-• More if active or hot climate
+• More if active or in a hot climate

 Add lemon, cucumber, berries, or mint to make hydration enjoyable.
+Remember: water is medicine.

 STEP 6: Stress Management (The Hidden Blood Pressure Trigger)

+Stress isn’t just “a feeling” — it’s chemistry.
+When stress rises, cortisol and adrenaline tighten blood vessels and raise heart rate.
 You cannot avoid stress entirely — life happens — but you can discharge it instead of storing it.

 Try integrating: